JamesCC/VMXProxyPy/readme.md

 concatenating the results before sending the results back en-mass.
 This improves performance significantly, important when we are already using a slow interface such as a serial port.

-When concatenating commands it is important to avoid any commands that respond with ACKs (i.e. only concatenate query commands).
-This is to avoid confusing the application as to which command is being acknowledged (since an ACK returns no context information).

 In simulation mode, VMXProxy will fake the responses from the mixer, but to the app it looks the same.